-Prohibits the department from taking disciplinary action against an employee for communicating with a member of the Legislature or legislative staff.
-Note: The Governor's signing letter states section is unenforceable.
+With certain specific exceptions, prohibits the department from taking disciplinary action against an employee for communicating with a member of the legislature or legislative staff.

+(Governor's signing letter states section is unenforceable.)
+Sec.
+216. Report on FTE Positions and Remote Work